Take Your Life Back With Bankruptcy

 Are you behind on your monthly payments?
 Are the collections agencies calling you at home and at the office?
 Are you worried how you are going to manage?

-The law office of L. Bruce Swiren, P.A., is ready to help you explore solutions.
+The law office of Swiren Law Firm, P.A., is ready to help you explore solutions.
 We have more than 50 years of experience helping people in Florida just like you file Chapter 7 bankruptcy.

 We understand that it is easy to become overwhelmed with debt in today’s difficult economy.
 Most debt discharged through bankruptcy is medical debt, followed by credit card debt.